-- we would have had consolidated Debt of \$2,024 million, approximately \$1,503 million of which would have constituted Debt directly borrowed (or issued) by us, and approximately \$521 million of which would have constituted Debt directly borrowed (or issued) by one or more of our Subsidiaries; - of the Debt directly borrowed (or issued) by us as described above, none of such Debt would have been secured or guaranteed by any of our Subsidiaries;
+- we had consolidated Debt of \$1,859 million, approximately \$1,302 million of which constituted Debt directly borrowed (or issued) by us, and approximately \$557 million of which constituted Debt directly borrowed (or issued) by one or more of our Subsidiaries; - of the Debt directly borrowed (or issued) by us as described above, none of such Debt was secured or guaranteed by any of our Subsidiaries;

-- of the Debt directly borrowed (or issued) by one or more of our Subsidiaries as described above, approximately \$213 million of such Debt would have been guaranteed by us of which approximately \$31 million would have been secured by assets of ours; - in addition to the Debt described above, we would have had other liabilities as would be shown on our consolidated balance sheet of approximately \$1,869 million, approximately \$1,100 million of which would have constituted other liabilities of our Subsidiaries; and - in addition to the Debt and other liabilities described above, we and/or our Subsidiaries would have guaranteed approximately \$178 million of obligations, which guarantees are not reflected as Debt or other liabilities on our consolidated balance sheet.
+- of the Debt directly borrowed (or issued) by one or more of our Subsidiaries as described above, approximately \$312 million of such Debt was guaranteed by us, of which approximately \$27 million was secured by assets of ours; - in addition to the Debt described above, we had other liabilities of approximately \$2,134 million, approximately \$1,354 million of which constituted other liabilities of our Subsidiaries: and - in addition to the Debt and other liabilities described above, we and/or our Subsidiaries guaranteed approximately \$227 million of obligations, which guarantees are not reflected as Debt or other liabilities on our consolidated balance sheet.

-Furthermore, as of September 26, 2004, we have available up to \$100 million for future secured borrowings under a revolving credit facility.
+Furthermore, as of December 26, 2004, we had available up to \$100 million for future secured borrowings under a revolving credit facility.
 We and our Subsidiaries may incur additional Debt (including secured and guaranteed Debt) and other liabilities in the future.